-If the CONTRACTOR or the State fair hearing officer reverses a decision to deny, limit, or delay services that were not furnished while the Appeal was pending, the CONTRACTOR must authorize or provide the disputed services promptly, and as expeditiously as the Medicaid Managed Care Member's health condition requires but no later than seventy-two (72) hours from the date the CONTRACTOR receives notice reversing the Adverse Benefit Determination.
-(42 CFR § 438.424(a)-(b))
+If the CONTRACTOR or the State Fair Hearing officer reverses a decision to deny, limit, or delay services that were not furnished while the Appeal was pending, the CONTRACTOR shall authorize or provide the disputed services promptly, and as expeditiously as the Member's health condition requires but no later than seventy-two (72) hours from the date the CONTRACTOR receives notice reversing the Adverse Benefit Determination.

-9.1.9.2 Services Furnished While Appeal is Pending:
+9.8.2 Services Furnished While Appeal is Pending

-If the CONTRACTOR or the State fair hearing officer reverses a decision to deny authorization of services, and the Medicaid Managed Care Member received the disputed services while the Appeal was pending, the CONTRACTOR must pay for those services, in accordance with state policy and regulations.
-(42 CFR § 438.424(b))
+If the CONTRACTOR or the State Fair Hearing officer reverses a decision to deny authorization of services, and the Member received the disputed services while the Appeal was pending, the CONTRACTOR shall pay for those services, in accordance with state policy and regulations.